Art-of-Technology/collab/prd.md

     "Linear": [0.70, 0.90]
     "Trello": [0.80, 0.40]
     "GitHub Discussions": [0.65, 0.95]
-    "Devitter (Our Product)": [0.90, 0.85]
+    "Collab (Our Product)": [0.90, 0.85]
 ```

 ## 2. Technical Specifications

 ### 2.1 Requirements Analysis

-Devitter must provide a streamlined communication platform with a focus on simplicity and effectiveness for software development teams.
+Collab must provide a streamlined communication platform with a focus on simplicity and effectiveness for software development teams.
 The core of the platform will be a timeline-based feed where users can post updates about their work, challenges, and ideas.
 The platform should avoid the complexity of traditional project management tools while still providing enough structure to organize information effectively.

 Key areas of focus: